AnanasJI/ads_dashing_thru_my_sanity/README.md

 Pipenv will automatically install the dependencies and resolve subdependency issues.

-Therefore installing python modules, do so with pipenv (pipenv install module-name).
+Therefore when installing python modules, do so with pipenv (pipenv install module-name).

 # Development